darrenyip/littleOSNotes/docs/Section2.md

 You can write the command above in one line without the backslash `\`.
 :::

-If everything goes right, you will see a file called `os.iso` has been created in your current working directory.
+If everything goes right, you will see a file called `os.iso` has been created in your current working (root) directory.

 ![2.3.4_osfile](./images/section2/2.3.4_osfile.png)